How To Accept Credit Card Payments As a Small Business

 Merchant Account

-If you’re already handling a healthy amount of monthly transactions, signing up for a merchant account is the best way to accept credit cards.
+If you’re already handling a healthy amount of monthly transactions, signing up for a merchant account is the best option for you.
 Essentially, a merchant account is nothing more than a bank account where the bank acts as an intermediary between your business and the credit card company.

 It would be best if you chose the credit card companies you want to work with through the merchant account.
 Going with Visa and Mastercard is always a safe bet, but read the fine print and make sure that the cards you opt for are accepted and used in your country of operation.

-While it may seem daunting, signing up for accepting credit card payments this way is a piece of cake.
+While it may seem daunting, signing up this way is a piece of cake.
 Filling out an application is free, and approval takes only a few days.
 Sometimes you’ll get the required equipment for free, too, but always be wary of prolonged contracts and check them for early termination fees.

 Most importantly, this is the best way to run a long-term digital payment model.
 The per-month and per-transaction fees make it seem more expensive than PSP, but with sufficient monthly transactions, these stack up a lot less slowly than flat fees.
 All things considered, this is the cheapest credit card processing solution.